Erin McNaught: Career

 McNaught later became an ambassador to REPLAY Faces 2008, an online talent search to discover new models.
 She launched the talent search and chose the winner.
 She also became an ambassador for the charity campaign Fashion Targets Breast Cancer.
 McNaught has also hosted two seasons of the Asia Pacific Poker Tour.
 On 24 November 2009, McNaught severed the index finger on her right hand in an accident as she was shooting a story for Cybershack: she fell from a dirt bike she was riding, and got her hand trapped in the bike's spinning wheel.
 The severed finger was reattached in emergency surgery.
 In December 2010, she began co-hosted the MTV Hits Weekly Hot30 Countdown with Matty Acton.
 McNaught told Kate Waterhouse from The Sun-Herald that felt more comfortable working for MTV because she could show the public her personality.
 She stated that her involvement in Miss Universe had "pigeonholed [her] as a pageant type" which made her feel as though she needed to act a like a "goody two-shoes".
 She also revealed that she had aspirations to work in music journalism.
 2010 also saw McNaught front an advertisement campaign for Pepsi and act as a guest judge on Australia's Next Top Model.

 As of 2011, McNaught was modelling for brands including Antz Pantz and Mambo.
 She told Donna Duggan from News.com.au that she was "fortunate" because the contractors did pressure her into losing weight.
 Although she was now content with her body image, she revealed that she lacked confidence upon starting modelling.
 Under pressure to be thin, McNaught stated that her eating habits were "all over the place".
 In 2012, McNaught took part in season twelve of Dancing with the Stars and was partnered with Gleb Savchenko.
 She was the first celebrity to be eliminated from the competition.
 In celebration of her thirtieth birthday she appeared naked on the cover of the June 2012 issue of Maxim Australia.

-In May 2020, McNaught's husband and musician Example released a song titled "Erin".
-The song features McNaught's vocals and she appeared alongside her husband in the music video.
+In May 2020, McNaught's then husband and musician Example released a song titled "Erin".
+The song features McNaught's vocals and she appeared alongside her then husband in the music video.
 In October 2020, it was announced McNaught would be participating the Seven Network's reality program SAS Australia.